-Rolled meatloaf with ham, mozzarella and vegetables is a delicious variant of the classic meatloaf made with only meat.
-To make it, in addition to the cooked ham and the cheese, I added the salted vegetables in the frying pan.
-I have also enriched the meat mixture with fresh herbs suitable for flavouring meats and vegetables.
+Rolled meatloaf with ham, mozzarella and vegetables is a delicious and scenic variant of the classic meatloaf made with only meat.
+For its realization, in addition to the cooked ham and the cheese, I added the salted vegetables in the frying pan.
+In addition, I enriched the meat mixture with fresh herbs suitable for flavoring meats and vegetables.

 📝 INGREDIENTS, PREPARATION TIME AND SERVINGS: